 - Family therapy: Can help families deal more effectively with a loved one who has delusional disorder, enabling them to contribute to a better outcome for the person.

 The primary drugs used to treat delusional disorder are called antipsychotics and include:

 - Conventional antipsychotics: Also called neuroleptics, these medicines have been used to treat mental disorders since the mid-1950s.
 They work by blocking dopamine receptors in the brain.
 Dopamine is a neurotransmitter believed to be involved in the development of delusions.
-Conventional antipsychotics include Thorazine, Prolixin, Haldol, Navane, Stelazine, Trilafon, and Mellaril.
+Conventional antipsychotics include Thorazine, Prolixin, Haldol, Orap, Navane, Stelazine, Trilafon, and Mellaril.